-- follow the statutory principles of the Act and have regard to the guidance in the Code - make decisions in the best interests of the donor (see section 3.3) - only make decisions you have authority to make under the LPA, taking into account any preferences, instructions, limitations, or conditions - not take any advantage to gain benefit for yourself or allow personal interests to conflict with your duties as an attorney - not delegate your authority to make decisions for the donor to anyone else.
+- follow the statutory principles of the Act and have regard to the guidance in the Code - make decisions in the best interests of the donor (see section 2.3) - only make decisions you have authority to make under the LPA.
+You must comply with any instructions specified in the LPA, and take into account any preferences the donor has specified - not take any advantage to gain benefit for yourself or allow personal interests to conflict with your duties as an attorney - remember the donor appointed you to decide what is in their best interests and to make the decision on their behalf.
+You must not delegate your authority to make decisions for the donor to anyone else.